hisl6802/ClusteringToolbox/README.md

-# June Lab Clustering GUI
+# Ensemble Clustering Combined with clustering optimization.
 ### Please contact me through Discord if you are in the June Lab or through brady.hislop@student.montana.edu for example files that will work in this GUI.